ibm-cloud-docs/billing-usage/subscription_codes.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:tip: .tip}
-{:important: .important}
-{:screen: .screen}
-{:help: data-hd-content-type='help'}
-{:support: data-reuse='support'}
-{:external: target="_blank" .external}
-{:note: .note}
+{{site.data.keyword.attribute-definition-list}}

 # Applying subscription codes
 {: #subscription_code}
 {: help}
 {: support}

-After you buy a subscription for platform or support credit, you add the credit to your account by applying a subscription code.
+After you buy a subscription for platform or support credit, you add the credit to your account by applying a subscription code to an existing account or a new account when you register.
 Applying the code ensures that the credit is added to your account and you don't have unexpected overage charges.
+{: shortdesc}

 If you set up your first subscription through the Subscriptions page, the credit for this subscription is automatically added to your account - no code required.
 {: tip}